 From 1967 to 2006, URA was the prime contractor to the Department of Energy for the creation and operation of Fermi National Accelerator Laboratory near Batavia, Illinois.
 In 2007, URA partnered with the University of Chicago to form Fermi Research Alliance, LLC, which now holds the Fermilab contract.

-Fermilab is home to the Tevatron, which, until the recent initiation of the Large Hadron Collider (LHC) at CERN, was for many years the world’s highest-energy accelerator for elementary particle physics research.
-Experiments using particle beams produced in Fermilab’s accelerators explore the fundamental nature of matter, energy, space and time, and their relationships in the physical universe.
+Since the shutdown of the Tevatron in 2011, experiments using particle beams produced in Fermilab’s accelerators continue to explore the fundamental nature of matter, energy, space and time, and their relationships in the physical universe.

-On behalf of the U.S. participants in a collaboration of scientists from some 17 countries, URA received funding from the Department of Energy and the National Science Foundation for the U.S. share of the $50 million Southern Hemisphere Array of the Pierre Auger Cosmic Ray Observatory.
-Under the leadership in the U.S. of Nobel Laureate James Cronin, the Auger Observatory is designed to probe the mysterious origins and nature of cosmic rays in an energy regime some 100 million times greater than any accelerator has produced.
-This major undertaking involved the construction of a Rhode Island-size detector array.
-The Southern Array, located in Mendoza Province in Argentina, was completed in 2008.
-It is proposed to be followed by a larger, 8,000 square-mile Northern Hemisphere Array to be located in Colorado.
+On behalf of the U.S. participants in a collaboration of scientists from some 17 countries, in 1999 URA received funding from the Department of Energy and the National Science Foundation for the U.S. share of the $50 million Southern Hemisphere Array of the Pierre Auger Cosmic Ray Observatory in Argentina.
+Initiated under the leadership in the U.S. of Nobel Laureate James Cronin, the Auger Observatory has probed the mysterious origins and nature of cosmic rays in an energy regime a million times greater than any accelerator has produced to date.
+In 2009 Science Magazine singled out Pierre Auger’s correlation of the arrival directions of the highest-energy cosmic rays with nearby galaxies containing active black holes at their centers as one of the most important scientific breakthroughs of the year.

 |© Copyright 2015 URA, Inc. All Rights Reserved.|